0hnezahn/WumpusEnv/README.md

 Message format for Instructions: \
 "B;MOVE;SCREAM(b);PICKUP(b);CLIMB(b)" where (b) stands for boolean datatype.
 So for example \
 "B;UP;false,false,false".
 Notice that you can only have one interaction at once.
-If you put in more then the first filled in in shown order is taken.
+If you put in more than one, the first filled in in the shown order is taken.

 Message format for Status of field/player: \
 "C;[SELF][TOP,TOP];[BOTTOM];[RIGHT];[LEFT];[X,Y];HASGOLD(b);ESCAPED(b);ALIVE(b)" \